hemrikbalazs/Compify/README.md

 Create a copy of this template, and open it with VScode or the IDE of your choice.

 Develop the static structure of your pages in the root folder.
-This template already includes a tailwind.config file and an index.html file.
+This template already includes a tailwind.config.js file and an index.html file.
 The use of tailwind is encouraged to style your pages and components.
 Tailwind is already linked to index.html as a CDN.

 Create and store html fragments, henceforth refferred to as components, in the subfolders of the components folder.
 Add a unique